-MPO staff has traditionally produceds a semi-annual newsletter that is distributed via email and hard copy to the Master Database list of all contacts.
-We are expanding that to a monthly newsletter in digital format.
+MPO staff has traditionally produced a semi-annual newsletter distributed via email and hard copy to the Master Database list of all contacts.
+The MPO has recently expanded that practice by publishing a monthly newsletter in digital format.
 MPO staff will continue to bring hard copies for distribution at public meetings and community outreach events held throughout the year.
 The newsletter promotes regular and special meetings, planning studies, publications and work products.
 The newsletter will be translated into Spanish or Haitian Creole upon request.